Obj. ID: 61 JHI Gaster I Type Esther Scroll, Venice (?), second half of the 17th century

-The scroll represents the type called Gaster I (for the explanation of the name see "Additional Remarks") that are lavishly decorated megillot produced in a mixed technique in which decorative border is printed as a copper engraving and colored by hand, whereas the Hebrew text of the Book of Esther is penned by a scribe.
-The opening section is precisely filled with a rich decoration formed of tendrils, flowers, and animals that surround the cartouche.
+This scroll represents the type called Gaster I (for explanation, see "Additional Remarks"), lavishly decorated megillot produced in a mixture of print and manuscript techniques: the decorative border is printed as a copper engraving and colored by hand, while the Hebrew text of the Book of Esther is penned by a scribe.
+The opening section is filled with a rich, precisely rendered, decoration of tendrils, flowers, and animals that surround a cartouche.
 In the scroll from the JHI collection, the right edge is trimmed into a multifoil shape.
 The upper and lower margins are filled with repeating endless knot motifs alternating with 20 cartouches enclosing one up to three scenes that chronicle the narrative of the Book of Esther.
 The background behind the cartouches and endless knot patterns in this scroll is left colorless.
 The ten text panels, in which nineteen text columns are included, are interspersed by stylized floral decoration.
 The same scheme repeats on all three membranes forming each scroll from this group.
 The composition ends with a symmetrical decoration composed of large flowers and foliate ornaments surrounding a cartouche.
 The right edge is trimmed into a multifoil shape.

-The name "Gaster I" was introduced by Mendel Metzger in an article entitled "The Earliest Engraved Italian Megilloth" published in the "Bulletin of the John Rylands Library" (48:2 (1966), 381‒432, esp.
-390).
-The type was named after Moses Gaster (1856–1939), the rabbi, scholar, and Judaica collector of whose collections a scroll adorned with this pattern formed a part (at present this is the scroll Gaster Hebrew MS 710 stored in the John Rylands Library in Manchester).
+The name "Gaster I" was introduced by Mendel Metzger in his article entitled "The Earliest Engraved Italian Megilloth" (see "Bibliography").
+The type was named after Moses Gaster (1856–1939), the rabbi, scholar, and manuscript collector, who owned a scroll adorned with this pattern (at present this is the scroll Gaster Hebrew MS 710 stored in the John Rylands Library in Manchester - ID 36150).
 At least 25 manuscripts representing this type are still extant and are preserved in private and institutional collections.
-For descriptions of other scrolls representing the same pattern see IDs: 61, 1098, 1441, 21702, 34125, 34642, 35105, 36150.
+For their descriptions see "Related objects".

-The pattern features a number of decorative elements common with the scrolls of Klagsbald type (see ID 31, 34766).
+The pattern features a number of decorative elements common with the scrolls of Klagsbald type.

-Originally the cartouches and the endless knot motifs could be painted gold; some traces of paint are still visible on the first membrane.
+Originally the cartouches and the endless knot motifs may have been painted gold; some traces of paint are still visible on the first membrane.

 The opening edge of the scroll is cut in the shape of a multifoil arch, while its final edge is cropped straight and is perforated with four holes which were probably used for holding the (missing) rod.